The CIA Document Dump Isn't Exactly Snowden 2.0. Here's Why

 The thousands of documents, many of which are highly technical, are said to be internal CIA guides on how to create and use cyber-spying tools — from turning smart TVs into bugs to designing customized USB drives to extract information from computers.
 The CIA has refused to comment on their authenticity.

-The full ramifications of the release are still not clear, but the case immediately calls to mind the 2013 episode when Edward Snowden, then an National Security Agency contractor, provided WikiLeaks with a trove of documents on that agency's surveillance programs.
+The full ramifications of the release are still not clear, but the case immediately calls to mind the 2013 episode when Edward Snowden, then an National Security Agency contractor, provided a trove of documents on that agency's surveillance programs.

 But there are significant differences between the two revelations.